-In 1996, EvergreenHealth became the first hospital in the United States to earn designation as a Baby Friendly Hospital from UNICEF and the World Health Organization.
+In 1996, EvergreenHealth became the first hospital in the United States to earn designation as a Baby-Friendly Hospital.

-Our Baby Friendly Hospital designation has been renewed every five years, most recently in 2017.
+Our Baby-Friendly Hospital designation has been renewed every five years, most recently in 2017.

 The goal of the Baby Friendly Initiative is to promote breastfeeding to give babies for the best start in life.

 Studies have shown that:

 - breastfed babies have a lower risk of disease and overall improved health

 - adults who were breastfed as babies may be less likely to develop risk factors for heart disease, such as obesity and high blood pressure